smart-on-fhir/smart-on-fhir.github.io/authorization/index.md

     <tr>
       <td><code>patient, etc.</code></td>
       <td><span class="label label-success">optional</span></td>
       <td>When an app is launched with patient context, these parameters communicate the context values.
-For example, a parameter like patient=123 would indicate the FHIR resource https://[fhir-base]/Patient/123.
+For example, a parameter like <code>"patient": "123"</code> would indicate the FHIR resource https://[fhir-base]/Patient/123.
 Other context parameters may also be available.
 For full details see SMART launch context parameters.</td>
     </tr>
   </tbody>
 </table>